 Request No. 22.
 Document / Records of communications between POSH and/or its Subsidiaries and OSA and OSA's shareholders (i.e. , Messrs.
-Category of Yáñez, Martín Díaz and/or the Rodríguez Borgio brothers) discussing any of the following: Documents: • The performance of OSA under the Charters; • The pending payments of OSA arising from the Charters; • The performance of Messrs.
+Category of Yáñez, Martín Díaz and/or the Rodríguez Borgio brothers) discussing any of the following: Documents: The performance of OSA under the Charters; The pending payments of OSA arising from the Charters; • The performance of Messrs.
 Amado Yáñez and Martín Díaz as members of GOSH's Board of Directors (Consejo de Administración) Justifications: See general justification.
-The Claimant has not submitted this information but has submitted select communications sent by POSH and/or the Subsidiaries to OSA such as the following: • GOSH's letter sent on 8 May 2014 to OSA (R-197); • POSH Honesto's letter sent on 10 February 2014 (C-160); • POSH Hermosa's letter sent on 10 February 2014 (C-161); • SEMCO IV's letter sent on 12 February 2014 (C-196).
+The Claimant has not submitted this information but has submitted select communications sent by POSH and/or the Subsidiaries to OSA such as the following: • GOSH's letter sent on 8 May 2014 to OSA (R-197); • POSH Honesto's letter sent on 10 February 2014 (C-160); POSH Hermosa's letter sent on 10 February 2014 (C-161); • SEMCO IV's letter sent on 12 February 2014 (C-196).
+321/10 0 17 8 10/10 011 12 1 001/1/10 (C 170).
 The Respondent is not in possession of the requested documents.
+The respondent is not in possession of the requested documents.
 The Respondent believes that the requested Documents exist considering the aforementioned documents.
 In other words, Mexico considers that additional communications were sent to OSA due to its regular contractual breaches and it is assumed that OSA would have replied to these communications considering that Messrs.
-Yáñez and Díaz were part of GOSH's Board of Directors.
+Yáñez and Díaz were part of GOSH's Board of Directors. mere part of Gooff a Doma of Difectors.
 Also, the documents would have been prepared and kept in the ordinary course of business.
-Objections: Claimant objects to this request because it is overbroad and searching for responsive documents would impose an unreasonable burden on Claimant.
-(See IBA Rules, Articles $3(3)(a)(i)$, $3(3)(a)(i)$, $3(7)$, $9(2)(c)$, and $3(3)(c)(i)$).
+Objections: Claimant objects to this request because it is overbroad and searching for responsive documents would impose an objections. unreasonable burden on Claimant.
+(See IBA Rules, Articles 3(3)(a)(i), 3(3)(a)(ii), 3(7), 9(2)(c), and 3(3)(c)(i)).
 Respondent makes a sweeping request for documents addressing topics as vague as "the performance of OSA" or "the performance of Messrs.
-Amado Yáñez and Martín Díaz as members of GOSH's Board of Directors," the meaning of which is elusive.
+Amado Yáñez and Martín Díaz as members of GOSH's Board of Directors," the the performance of friesdis.
+Annator failed and martin Diaz as memoers of Good 8 Doard of Directors, the meaning of which is elusive.
 As phrased, Respondent conceivably requests any and all internal documents or communications vaguely mentioning OSA or its shareholders, which could be deemed to be addressing their "performance."
 Similarly, no attempt has been made to specify any time-period for the search.
 By framing the request this way, Respondent provides no way to construct reasonable search parameters that will encompass its broad, overarching request without also collecting voluminous unresponsive documents that would be unreasonably expensive and time-consuming to review.
 Reply: Respondent incorporates by reference its reply to Request No. 21, including the time frame.
 In an effort to narrow the scope of this request, the Respondent refers to clause 6 of annex VP-98, which establishes the address and emails of the interested parties.
 Thus, Respondent suggests that the inquiry by Claimant be focused on the communications made to and from the addresses and emails spelled out on page 7 of VP-98.
 Further, please refer to the reply relating to Request No. 24.
 Tribunal's Subject to legal professional privilege, the Claimant shall produce communications dated between March 1, 2012 decision: and May 2014 to and from the addresses listed on page 7 of Annex 98 to the Versant Partners Report.